ipinfo/docker/README.md

   -e UPDATE_FREQUENCY=<update_frequency> \
   ipinfo-db
 ```
+`<dir>` local directory that you want to download the databases to.
 ## Other IPinfo Tools

 There are official IPinfo client libraries available for many languages including PHP, Python, Go, Java, Ruby, and many popular frameworks such as Django, Rails and Laravel.
 There are also many third party libraries and integrations available for our API.